 Summarize Class Note/ Textbooks:

-Do you know how to summarize?
-Many students use this study technique to write and pass exams.
+Do you know how to summarize Many students use this study technique to write and pass exams.
 I first discovered this through a friend who happened to be the overall best in my Department.
-Students with this techniques are fervent private readers; they read and make note or summary.
-When exam draws near, they pick up the summary note and revise.
+Students with this technique are fervent private readers; they read and make notes or summaries.
+When the exam draws near, they pick up the summary note and revise.
 This note is usually short and concise, more like a key point.